-- 6.1 Students may seek impartial support and guidance from - Assessment and Awards Team (how the appeals process is operated) - Student Services - Students' Union (for guidance and support with making the appeal) - Personal Tutor - Professional associations or trade unions - 6.2 Access to sources of help may be in person, by telephone or by email.
+- ii.
+Student Services

+- iii.
+Students' Union

+- iv.
+Personal Tutor

+- v.
+Professional associations or trade unions

+- 6.2 Access to sources of help may be in person, by telephone or by email.
 Contacts are published on the University website (www.cumbria.ac.uk).